 If you aren’t already using a budget you can download our budget for free and it’s not just for your groceries it’s for all your expenses which when I was a student or single I wished I had used.

-My Single Life Grocery List
+My Typical Single-Life Grocery List

-I love to eat and I am a big fan of eating lots of vegetables, grains, beans and proteins so stocking up on my favourites each week was easy.
+I love to eat and I am a big fan of eating lots of vegetables, grains, beans, and proteins so stocking up on my favourites each week was easy.